qq456cvb/PACE/README.md

 - `pose_annotate` - The main program of pose annotation.
 - `postprocessing` - Code for various post processing steps, e.g., remove the markers, automatically refine the extrinsics, and manually align the extrinsics.
 - `TFT_vs_Fund` - Used in refining the extrinsics of the 3-cameras.

+More detailed documentation for the annotation software is coming soon.

 # Citation
 ```